 If you need to create a hidden field for whatever reason, look no further!
-This article will explain some of the best practices for creating a hidden field that is never accessed or seen by your customers.
+This article will outline the best practices for creating a field that is not visible to customers on the storefront.

 Create a data column outside of the form builder

 To create a field that will never be shown to customers on a form and is only editable in the app admin, you should create a data column outside of the form builder.
-By design, the form builder will create a new data column when you add a field, but for truly "hidden" fields it's best to go straight to the Data columns page in the app.
+The app's form builder will automatically create a new data column when you add a custom field, but for true "admin only" fields, it's best to go straight to the Data columns page in the app.

 On the data columns page, click the button for 'Add data column'.